klepas/ozlockcon.com/conduct.md

 Anyone asked to stop unacceptable behaviour is expected to comply immediately.

 If a conference-goer engages in unacceptable behaviour, the OzLockCon Consmiths may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the conference without warning, or the calling of local police.

+We do not condone any form of illegal activity and anyone found to have intent to commit a crime, or with a history of committing crimes will be subsequently expelled from the event and reported to the police.
+Delegates are encouraged to report anyone who they believe to be acting suspiciously to the staff.

 Anyone who is expelled should not expect to receive a refund.